yzr95924/storage_paper_list/StoragePaperNote/Deduplication/GC-FAST'17.md

 2. This paper mentions two trends in deduplication system.
 > 1. the increase in the file count. (treating it more like primary storage than backup)
 > 2. deduplication rate goes up (more frequent point-in-time backups)

+3. For the benefits and costs of physical enumeration
+Pro: it can perform sequential scan of containers on disk
+Con: extra analysis cost doesn't help traditional workloads